We treat a number of conditions in the Dermatology department. These include the following:

 Treatments include education, a good emollient regime, topical steroids, topical immunosuppressant’s, wet bandaging, antihistamine and ultra violet light.

-Staff Nurse Helen Childs has a particular interest in paediatric eczema and reports that with good education about the condition and a sound moisturising regime, the quality of the child and family’s life affected can improve dramatically.
+Sister Helen Childs has a particular interest in paediatric eczema and reports that with good education about the condition and a sound moisturising regime, the quality of the child and family’s life affected can improve dramatically.

 For further details, including patient information leaflets please visit the British Association of Dermatologists website and scroll down to Atopic Eczema.